-- 1. Care for our school environment: If we notice something isn't how it should be, we make it right instead of walking straight past it e.g. litter on the floor, coats not on pegs, damaged displays, shared areas which aren't tidy. - 2.
-Meet & Greet: Children are greeted into school by members of the Senior Leadership Team and our Wellbeing Champions to ensure a smooth and calm transition to start the day.
-We also expect children and staff to greet each other when passing in corridors. - 3.
-Following our Star of Safety: All staff and children are expected to follow the Star of Safety each and every day at St James.
-Children are rewarded each week when they follow the Star of Safety, which leads to a whole school reward.
+- 1. Meet & Greet: Children are greeted into school by members of the Senior Leadership Team and our Wellbeing Champions to ensure a smooth and calm transition to start the day.
+Children will then be greeted by an adult at their classroom door at the start of the day, after play and after lunch.
+We also expect children and staff to greet each other when passing in corridors. - 2.
+Following the St James Golden Rules: All staff and children are expected to follow the Golden Rules every day at St James.
+Children are rewarded each week when they follow the Golden Rules, which leads to a whole school reward.